crcn/slugr/README.md

 * List of all lib files in .config file in order of what's used first -> last.
 * Option to write slugs as single .js files.
 * Support for custom .js scanners (html possibly).
-* Better NPM linking.
-Scanning for dependencies that don't exist in package.json.
-* package.json in root directory for NPM linking.

 Notes